dywsjtu/2-Way-Superscalar-P6-Processor/README.md

 ## Overview
 <img src="figures/diagram.png" alt="High-level Processor Design Overview">

-The project has built a P6-structure pipeline to handle RISC-V instructions.
+The project has built a P6-structure out of order pipeline to handle RISC-V instructions.
 Some advanced features such as superscalar execution are added to enhance processor performance.
 This report covers the design details of our project, the final implementation and testing results, and evaluation and analysis of performance for different optional features.
 Here is the [report](./report.pdf) and [slides](./slide.pdf)